FAQs for Administrators

-Technical difficulties not related to login ID or password issues should be directed to the Information Technology Services Service Desk at 864-4595.
+Technical difficulties not related to your computer login ID/password or your login ID/password to Banner Self Service through my.mun.ca should be directed to Information Technology Services Service Desk at 864-4595.

 When you are considering hiring a new non-teaching employee, it is always a good idea to consult your HR advisor/manager early in the process.
 Their expertise can help you to review your organizational structure, and support you through the entire process.
 There are slightly different requirements depending on whether you intend to pursue establishing a new position, filling an existing vacancy, or wish to hire someone in a short-term contractual capacity.
 In either case, you must complete the Request to Fill Form which is found in the portal, under HR Forms.
 If you wish to establish a new position, this portion of the process must be completed, with proof of Vice-Presidents Council authorization before completing the form; it is necessary to include a copy of the VPC approval form when submitting the Request to Fill form.
 If you intend to fill a vacancy for six months or greater, the appropriate Vice-President must authorize before we will proceed.
 Professional vacancies of six months or longer than thirteen weeks in the case of support positions must be advertised, either internally or externally.
 Short-term vacancies for less than the periods noted do not necessarily have to be advertised.
 No hire process will be started without receipt of the fully completed Request to Fill form and Justification for Hire form as required.
 If you have questions around the process, please contact MyHR at (709) 864-2434 or, if you are a Memorial employee at the Faculty of Medicine, Marine Institute or Grenfell Campus, you can connect with the HR representative on site.